dotnet/docs/docs/core/preview3/deploying/index.md

     }
     ```

 3. Create a `<RuntimeIdentifiers>` tag under the `<PropertyGroup>` section in your `csproj` file that defines the platforms your app targets, and specify the runtime identifier of each platform that you target.
 See [Runtime IDentifier catalog](../../rid-catalog.md) for a list of runtime identifiers.
-For example, the following `runtimes` section indicates that the app runs on 64-bit Windows 10 operating systems and the 64-bit OS X Version 10.11 operating system.
+For example, the following example indicates that the app runs on 64-bit Windows 10 operating systems and the 64-bit OS X Version 10.11 operating system.

     ```xml
         <PropertyGroup>